 The only part of the German breakfast that requires cooking is eggs!
 Germans love to eat soft boiled eggs with breakfast, and cook eggs in electric egg cookers.
 Egg cookers require very little effort.
 They put them in cute little egg cups and eat them with small egg spoons.
 My kids think soft boiled eggs are gross, but I like them, probably because I grew up eating them in Germany.
 There’s also usually an assortment of sliced fruits.
 Germans are great at eating whatever is in season: cherries, currants, berries, kiwis, oranges, etc.

 No German breakfast is complete without drinks.
 Germans serve up different types of juices like multivitamin juice, apple, and orange.
-I buy a lot of juice here in the US so my kids were quite thrilled that they got to drink a lot of juice at breakfast.
+The multivitamin juice they drink in Germany is mostly fruit based.
+The closest equivalent I’ve been able to find is this Knudsen Juice.
+I don’t buy a lot of juice here in the US so my kids were quite thrilled that they got to drink a lot of juice at breakfast.
 Of course, the grown-ups drink coffee or cappuccino and enjoy life a lot.

 And this my friends, is a traditional German breakfast spread!
 If only I could find a German style bakery in my area, we’d be in heaven.
 Is this a type of breakfast your family would enjoy?